 The new library building will have a surface area of 3,000 m2.
 The facilities will include a space for socializing, a reception and service area, study rooms, a section dedicated exclusively for young library members, a creative laboratory as well as administrative areas.
 Featuring modern technological equipment, the library is intended to be an innovative space.
 However, the facilities will also be focused on offering a communal space that provides services to meet the needs of all generations.

 The preliminary phase of the aquatic complex is well underway.
 Meetings were held with various aquatic-related associations in the fall of 2018 in an effort to clearly define needs and gather suggestions.
-The Functional and Technical Program (FTP) will be submitted to the municipal council during the fall to ensure that the City is prepared to apply for grants when new government programs become available.
+Elaborated with professionals specializing in the design of this type of infrastructure, the Functional and Technical Program (FTP) was tabled at City Council in December 2019.

 Should you have any comments or questions concerning the Municipal Hub project, please contact the City by email at firstname.lastname@example.org.